The Hot Sardines

 Key tracks

-You can experience the spirited music of The Hot Sardines on radio stations featured on our website.
-Tune in to discover their catalog through the dedicated jazz and eclectic music stations available on onairium.com.
+You can hear the timeless and energetic music of The Hot Sardines on radio stations featured on our website.
+Explore the classic jazz and swing genres and listen to The Hot Sardines through the diverse radio stations available on onairium.com.